oroinc/documentation/backend/architecture/customization/index.rst

 Prepare for Source Code Customization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-TODO replace the link once the topic is ported to the OroCommerce

 Before you begin customizing you Oro application, follow the guidance provided in the :ref:`Custom Application <dev-guide-application-web-framework>` topic to set up your custom application repository for version control, and install Oro application from your custom repository.

 Running the application in development mode (via the `http://<oro-application-base-url>/index_dev.php/` link) helps you debug and test your customization steps.